The archaeology of prehistoric burial sites suggests a number of interesting aspects to the belief in life after death.

 Philosopher and anthropologist of science Vinciane Despret talks about the phenomenon of death midwives, and how we can cultivate a different approach to grief.

 Between the Middle Ages and the turn of the 19th century, the custom of wearing mourning jewellery flourished, especially among the British elite.

 Inca customs around death and the afterlife not only involved mummification – they were also influenced by beliefs in the cult of the sun.

-Reveal when you’re going to die – or, indeed, if you’re already dead – in this personality quiz from the Everything’s Gonna Be Alright trio.
+Reveal when you’re going to die – or, indeed, if you’re already dead – in this personality test from the Everything’s Gonna Be Alright trio.